Coherent six-functor formalisms: Pro vs Solid: Full faithfulness

-Then is the desired limit in $\Pro\cC$, and hence also the limit in $\Pro_\N\cC$.
-The construction for finite colimits is similar.
-This is a similar argument as the one in \cite[A. Proposition 4.2]{AM} \item Since finite limits and finite colimits are constructed levelwise, we can check the axioms of an abelian category from the constructions given in (2). \end{enumerate} \end{proof}
+The construction for finite colimits is similar. \item Since finite limits and finite colimits are constructed levelwise, we can check the axioms of an abelian category from the constructions given in (2). \end{enumerate} \end{proof}